wildtechgarden/www-wildtechgarden/content/deploy-admin/self-host/2020-09-08-raspberry-pi-os-for-a-server.md

 For small deployments (or home or small office use) you may find yourself in need of a 'bare metal' server, but not want or need the expense of an x64 machine.
 If the workload is not too demanding, a Raspberry Pi can be a good choice.
 The Pi has the benefit of being inexpensive, using little electricity and taking minimal space.

-{{< figure alt="Raspberry Pi 2 in an official strawberry red and white case in the palm of a human hand, with top cover removed and Pi 2 circuit board showing" caption="Raspberry Pi 2 in an official strawberry red and white case in the palm of a human hand, with top cover removed and Pi 2 circuit board showing" src="/assets/images/PiBoardOfficialCase.jpg" size="400x">}}
+{{< figure alt="Raspberry Pi 2 in an official strawberry red and white case in the palm of a human hand, with top cover removed and Pi 2 circuit board showing" caption="Raspberry Pi 2 in an official strawberry red and white case in the palm of a human hand, with top cover removed and Pi 2 circuit board showing" src="/assets/images/PiBoardOfficialCase.jpg" class="three-quarter-width">}}

 ### Hardware / Base OS